 From the get-go, I knew I wanted to color this ”beast” red.
 However just painting the whole thing with red would have been boring.
 So I colored different parts with different colors but all from the realm of red, so even the metal parts are red but from the very gray area of the color spectrum.

 I also used some yellowish metal colors and light red colors for some parts.
 It is so easy to use saturated colors as those colors always get the attention more easily than muted, greyish colors.
 However that was my goal from the beginning, the line art was drawn with a certain color palette in mind, so the line art also complements this color choice too.

 I think saturated colors would have worked as well, but I think muted colors work better.

 Tip!
 Use gradients to add that extra depth

 Using the brush this way so makes the color depth even for all places.
-I placed a layer on top of base color layer, clipped it to the layer, chose a light color, placed the layer on multiply mode and then just draw light strokes to places where a shadow is thought to be.
+I placed a layer on top of the base color layer, clipped it to the layer, chose a light color, placed the layer on multiply mode, and then just draw light strokes to places where a shadow is thought to be.